-Dwellings and other residential developments approved during August 2016 were as follows:
+Dwellings and other residential developments approved during April 2018 were as follows:

-Dubbo Branch Wellington Branch

-Dwellings 13 2
+Dwellings 21

-Other residential development 5 0
+Other residential development 1

-(No. of units) (10) (0)
+(No. of units) (2)

-For consistency with land use definitions included in the Dubbo Local Environmental Plan 2011, residential development has been separated into 'Dwellings' and 'Other residential development' includes dual occupancies, secondary dwellings, multi-unit and seniors living housing.
+For consistency with land use definitions included in the Local Environmental Plan, residential development has been separated into 'Dwellings' and 'Other residential development'.
+'Other residential development' includes dual occupancies, secondary dwellings, multi-unit and seniors living housing.

-These figures include Development Applications approved by Private Certifying Authorities (Complying Development Certificates).
+These figures include Development Applications approved by private certifying authorities (Complying Development Certificates).